-Surface parking should be provided in smaller, dispersed modules rather than one large parking field.
+Surface parking is provided in smaller, dispersed modules rather than one large parking field.
 This reduces the visual impact of large parking lots and encourages walking.
 Connecting surface parking modules of individual properties is encouraged, to allow uses to share parking.
-If the site size allows, parking modules should be separated by a minimum of 50 feet and contain no more than 50 parking standard-sized spaces.
+Parking modules must be separated by a minimum of 50 feet and contain no more than 50 parking standard-sized spaces.
 The space between parking modules should provide buildings, open space areas, or pedestrian paths.
-Parking module landscaping should include at least two canopy trees for each module.
+Parking modules require landscaping including at least two canopy trees for each module.

-Parking areas to the side of buildings should be limited to 100 feet in depth and 32 feet in width, and have a minimum 10-foot wide landscaped buffer facing the side street.
+Parking areas to the side of buildings are limited to 100 feet in depth and 32 feet in width, and must have a minimum 10-foot wide landscaped buffer facing the side street.